Anosema/Landforms/README.md

 	]
 }
 ```

-If `isLayered` is set to true, the litematic will use the block list `layer`.
+If `isLayered` is set to true the litematic will be in layer mode, otherwise it will be in landscape mode.

-`soil` is what will be used as floor, and `underground` is the blocks under the floor.
+Layer Mode :
+The list used to pick the blocks will be the `layer` one.
+The top layer, in our exampe, will be the red concrete, and the bottom layer will be the green concrete.

+Landscape Mode :
+The most top bock will be pick in the `soil` list, whie the other will be piced in the `underground` list.
-The weight is the percentage of blocks linked to it.
+The weight attribute is the percentage of chance the block associated will be picked.
-The total weight of a category has to be == 100.
+The total weight of a list has to be == 100.

 You can freely change this config file as long as it's still in a JSON format.